sarinaw/github-intro/README.md

 1. Copy the whole thing
-2. Create a new file in this directory named, "LastName_FileName.ino"
+2. Create a new file in this directory named, /"LastName_FileName.ino/"
 3. Add comments to that code explaining what it does.
 You add comments to Arduino and Processing by simply writing a line of code with two "//" in front of it... see the next line for an example